 If donors cared for, lived with or otherwise have had close contact with an individual(s) diagnosed with or suspected of having COVID-19 infection, they are deferred for 28 days (4 weeks) from the last date of exposure with the individual(s).
-Please note healthcare workers are included in this deferral.
+Healthcare workers, please review our vaccine FAQs.

 - People experiencing coronavirus symptoms, including fever, cough and shortness of breath, should not attempt to donate.